Jakob Weidemann: Present collections

 The Stenersen Museum (Stenersenmuseet) in Oslo owns several early and important works by Weidemann, such as Studio Interior, Insane, Flag-raising/Liberation, Partisan, The Seaman's Widow, The Steelworker, Petrushka, and Steinskulpturen.
 The collection was gifted by Rolf Stenersen to the Municipality of Oslo.
 The Astrup Fearnley Museum in Oslo also owns one important Weidemann; The Apple-tree and the Rainbow from 1964.

 Ringebu Vicarage at Ringebu Stave Church displays a selection from the collection owned by Lillehammer Art Museum (Lillehammer kunstmuseum) every summer.

-Weidemann was also commissioned for a number of permanent installations, such as the stained glass in Steinkjer Church (1965), Mai inside the concert hall at Maihaugen in Lillehammer (1967), Alf Bjerckes Fabrikker in Alnabru (1960); Norsk Hydro headquarters building in Oslo (1960–1961), Alfaset Chapel in Oslo (1971) and the M/S Royal Viking Sea (1973).
+Weidemann was also commissioned for a number of permanent installations, such as the stained glass in Steinkjer Church (1965), Mai inside the concert hall at Maihaugen in Lillehammer Municipality (1967), Alf Bjerckes Fabrikker in Alnabru (1960); Norsk Hydro headquarters building in Oslo (1960–1961), Alfaset Chapel in Oslo (1971) and the M/S Royal Viking Sea (1973).

 Personal life

 In 1954 he married journalist Anne Marie Frøisland (1921-2010).
-In 1968, the artist moved with his wife to Ringsveen Farm in Lillehammer.
+In 1968, the artist moved with his wife to Ringsveen Farm in Lillehammer Municipality.
 In 1999, Anne and Jakob Weidemann founded a foundation (Stiftelsen Ringsveen) to provide young artists annual scholarships.
 Weidemann also donated his property to the foundation which administers the farm.
 In keeping with Weidemann's express wish, it is now a place where young artists can live and work.